RajK853/RL_OpenAI_Gym/README.md

       * `name`: (str) Name of one of the supported policies from [here](/src/Policy) in *snake_case* naming convention.
       * `kwargs`: (dict) Arguments of the given policy as key-value pairs.
 Supported arguments for each policy can be found [here](src/config.py).
     * `load_model`: (str) Path to the directory where a pretrained model is saved as a checkpoint.
 The weights of this model is restored to the current model.
-      > Since only the weights are restored from the pretrained model, it is important that the source and destination networks have same architecture.
+      > Since only the weights are restored from the pretrained model, it is important that the source and target neural networks have the same architecture.
 - Enter the following command (use --help to see all arguments):
 ```shell
 python train.py sac_experiment.yaml